jonathanpotter/k8s-mini-lab/README.md

     {"result":{"greeting":"Hello from pod 19.2.28.230"},"error":null}
 ```

 Now open a new terminal window where you will watch the pod be deleted.
-CaaS will then start a new pod to replace the one that you deleted.
+K8S will then start a new pod to replace the one that you deleted.

 ```
 # Watch pods in new terminal.
 oc get pods -l app=YOUR_APP_NAME -w

-# In the original terminal, delete a running pod and CaaS will recreate it.
+# In the original terminal, delete a running pod and K8S will recreate it.
 oc delete pod YOUR_POD_NAME
 ```